codingMustache/codingMustache/README.md

 ## Joke of the Day

-I’ve deleted the phone numbers of all the Germans I know from my mobile phone.
-Now it’s Hans free.
+What happens to a frog's car when it breaks down?
+It gets toad.

 ## Daily Trivia

-What does &quot;LCD&quot; stand for?
+What is the number of keys on a standard Windows Keyboard?
- 1. Language Control Design
+ 1. 94
- 2. Liquid Crystal Display
+ 2. 104
- 3. Last Common Difference
+ 3. 64
- 4. Long Continuous Design
+ 4. 76

 <details>
   <summary>Answer</summary>
-  Liquid Crystal Display
+  104
 </details>